librehat/kesdict/README.md

 # kesdict
 An unofficial SpanishDict application.

-This project is written in pure QML and aims to work on different platforms.
-The focus is on the KDE Plasma 5 environment hence the letter _K_ in the name.
+This project is written in pure QML and JavaScript.
+It runs on all major desktop platforms, but the focus is on the KDE Plasma 5 environment hence the letter _K_ in the name.

 ![Screenshot (KDE)](https://github.com/librehat/kesdict/raw/master/screenshots/kesdict_kde.png)

+## Standalone Application
+Any platforms that have Qt Quick 2.0 support can run this application in the standalone mode.

-## Requirements
+### Requirements
  - Qt 5 >= 5.12
  - CMake >= 3.1
  - A C++ Compiler that supports C++ 14

-## Installation
+### Installation
 ```bash
 mkdir build && cd build
 cmake -DCMAKE_INSTALL_PREFIX=/usr ..